kaazing/gateway/doc/admin-reference/r_conf_service.md

 #### Notes

--   See [Monitor ${the.gateway}](../management/o_admin_monitor.md) for an introduction to monitoring ${the.gateway}.
+-   See [Monitor the Gateway](../management/o_admin_monitor.md) for an introduction to monitoring the Gateway.
 -   See [Monitor with JMX](../management/p_monitor_jmx.md) for more information and examples of monitoring with JMX.
--   The `management.jmx` service is enabled by default in ${the.gateway} configuration file.
+-   The `management.jmx` service is enabled by default in the Gateway configuration file.
--   ${gateway.name.short} supports Java Management Extension (JMX) access through any JMX-compliant console that supports communication using the JMX protocol.
+-   KAAZING Gateway supports Java Management Extension (JMX) access through any JMX-compliant console that supports communication using the JMX protocol.

 ### <a name="mgmtsnmp"></a>management.snmp

-Use the `management.snmp` service type to monitor a Gateway or a Gateway cluster through ${console.name}, which is a browser-based application.
-Using ${console.name} is the recommended method for monitoring ${the.gateway}.
+Use the `management.snmp` service type to monitor a Gateway or a Gateway cluster through Command Center, which is a browser-based application.
+Using Command Center is the recommended method for monitoring the Gateway.

 #### Example